 My friend and I decided we were going to go backpacking on the Superior Hiking Trail.
 We began to plan a week-long adventure for the following summer.
 I began to do what I love the most—plan!
 I read through the guidebook I had, found a free class at REI, and joined a Facebook group on the Superior Hiking Trail.

 We began to research, look at packing lists, and check the guidebook.
-We shopped, compared gear, and shopped some more!
+We shopped, compare gear, and shopped some more!
 Neither of us have loads of extra cash, so we decided to be thrifty shoppers for some items, and invested in a few items we thought were most important, like our backpacks, hiking poles, and a lightweight tent.
-Before we bought top of the line items and invested more in gear, we wanted to be sure this was something we would do again.
+Before we bought top-of-the-line items and invested more in gear, we wanted to be sure this was something we would do again.

 Getting to the Superior Hiking Trail